-Since joining Kovitz Shifrin Nesbit in 1990, Ronald Kapustka has concentrated his practice in Common Interest Community Associations (condominium, townhome, homeowner, Master) law, association collections, civil litigation, and real estate tax reduction.
+Since joining Kovitz Shifrin Nesbit in 1990, Ronald Kapustka has concentrated his practice representing community associations (condominium, homeowner, and townhome), association collections, civil litigation, and real estate property tax appeals.

 Kovitz Shifrin Nesbit clients appreciate Ronald’s vast legal knowledge, straightforward style, and relentless pursuit of the best possible outcome in every legal situation.
 He also works with management companies to hold seminars to educate unit owners on their options with respect to association collections.